 Södertörn University (Södertörns högskola) was founded in 1996 and has since then strived to create an organisation with high-quality teaching and research, prepared to act in innovative ways.
 It has grown rapidly since its foundation, and there are currently 13 000 students and 800 staff members.

 The concepts of diversity, active citizenship and multidisciplinary education are evident in all activities.
 Students and staff work across subject boundaries and strive for depth and breadth in teaching and research.
 Students are trained in critical and independent thought processes so that they not only receive a thorough academic education, but also, on completion of their studies, go on to become active members of society.

 Södertörn University has the right to confer Bachelor and Master's degrees.
 The University offers more than seventy academic programmes within the Humanities, Social Sciences, Life Sciences and Education.
 In addition, there are over four hundred courses that students may choose to study independently.
-Eighty courses and eight Master's programmes are taught in English during the 2011/2012 academic year.
+Eighty-three courses and nineteen Master's programmes are taught in English during the 2014/2015 academic year.

 There is a strong link between teaching and research.
 A considerable part of all research focuses on the history and culture of Eastern and Central Europe, particularly on the Baltic Sea region.
 The University also has extensive international ties.
 The university has the right to confer doctoral degress within four areas of research: Historical Studies; Critical and Cultural Theory; Environmental Studies; Politics, Economy and the Organisation of Society.